+65 6659 8878Same-Day Quote

 Why a Comark Data Logger Needs Regular Calibration

-The short answer: a Comark data logger, like any temperature or humidity sensing instrument, drifts out of specification over time due to sensor ageing and environmental stress — and it will keep recording data normally the entire time, giving you no indication that the readings have become inaccurate.
+The short answer: a Comark data logger, like any temperature or humidity sensing instrument, drifts out of specification over time due to sensor ageing and environmental stress, and it will keep recording data normally the entire time, giving no indication the readings have become inaccurate.
 Regular calibration against a traceable reference is the only way to verify your monitoring history is still trustworthy.
-This matters even more for continuous, unattended loggers than for spot-check instruments, because a drifted logger can silently compromise weeks or months of recorded data before anyone notices.
-Our SAC-SINGLAS accredited calibration service supports the full Comark range.
+This matters even more for continuous, unattended loggers than spot-check instruments, since a drifted logger can silently compromise weeks or months of data before anyone notices.
+Our SAC-SINGLAS accredited service supports the full Comark range.

 The Silent Risk: Drift You Can't See in the Data

 This is the single most important thing to understand about data logger calibration.
 Unlike a broken instrument that obviously stops working, sensor drift is gradual and invisible in normal use.
-A logger reading 4.3°C when the actual temperature is 3.8°C will keep producing perfectly plausible-looking data — smooth trends, sensible values, no error messages.
-The only way to know the 0.5°C offset exists is to compare the logger against a known, traceable reference standard under controlled conditions.
-That's what calibration does.
+A logger reading 4.3°C when the actual temperature is 3.8°C will keep producing perfectly plausible-looking data, smooth trends, sensible values, no error messages.
+The only way to know the 0.5°C offset exists is to compare the logger against a known, traceable reference standard under controlled conditions, which is what calibration does.

 Watch Out

-For continuous monitoring applications, drift is more dangerous than an outright failure, because a failed logger is obvious and prompts immediate action, while a drifting logger keeps producing data that looks entirely normal while silently becoming less accurate — potentially for months before the next scheduled calibration catches it.
+For continuous monitoring applications, drift is more dangerous than an outright failure: a failed logger is obvious and prompts immediate action, while a drifting logger keeps producing data that looks entirely normal while silently becoming less accurate, potentially for months before the next scheduled calibration catches it.

 What Causes Sensor Drift in Data Loggers